vishalpathare48/Gender-Prediction/README.md

 # Gender-Prediction on Twitter Dataset
 Gender Prediction on Twitter Dataset

-Download Dataset and ipynb file.
+Download Dataset and .ipynb file.
 Keep both the files  in same folder.
 Run ipynb file in Jupyter Notebook.